Talkboy: Discontinuation and legacy

 The trademark for the Talkboy brand was allowed to lapse in 1999, nearly a year after Tiger Electronics was acquired by Hasbro.

 Due to his involvement in the toy's creation, Rosenberg acquired the nickname "Talkboy" within the toy industry, and had a personalized license plate created reading the same.

-Several media outlets acknowledged the Talkboy on lists of the most popular holiday toys and past toy crazes, including Metro, Statesman Journal, Livingly.com, Rakuten, SILive.com, and CNN.com.
+Several media outlets acknowledged the Talkboy on lists of the most popular holiday toys and past toy crazes, including USA Today, Metro, Statesman Journal, Livingly.com, Rakuten, SILive.com, and CNN.com.
 Talkboy was ranked by Thrillist as the 38th-greatest movie prop of all time.
 Complex ranked it 75th on its list of the 90 best gadgets of the 1990s, while ABC News included it on a similar list of tech toys from the decade.